FarronF/limerick-council-meetings/meetings/2024/02/13-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 12th December 2023.md

 would commence, however it was decided that the works were not suitable.
 He suggested that

-the engineers should carry out the survey first and then inform residents.--- 3
+the engineers should carry out the survey first and then inform residents.
+---
+3

 He gave an example of 10 residents living on the road between the Dublin Road and Aldi,